check-spelling-sandbox/hazelcast/docs/sql/04-expressions.md

-Normally, Calcite's parser inspects the hardcoded `SqlStdOperatorTable` implementation of `SqlOperatorTable` to resolve a certain operator, so it's hard to customize the pre-existing operators.
+Normally, Calcite's parser inspects the hardcoded `SqlStdOperatorTable` implementation of `SqlOperatorTable` to resolve a certain operator, so it's hard to customize the preexisting operators.
 To make the customization possible, operators from `SqlStdOperatorTable` are patched to the ones from `HazelcastSqlOperatorTable` during the AST rewriting process (see `HazelcastSqlValidator.performUnconditionalRewrites` and